masher92/UKCP18/RegriddingObservations/ReadMe.md

 Area weighted regridding is therefore not possible as the 1km observations and 2.2km model data are in different coordinate systems.

+In the "TestingRegridding" directory comparison is made between nearest neighbour and linear regridding.
+The results lead to the conclusion of using the nearest neighbour regridding.

 ## Code work flow
 <ins> Reformatting and regridding </ins>
 * CEH-GEAR_reformat_and_regrid.py: